Second-hand smoke

 Playgrounds

-Smoking and vaping are banned within 10 metres of a children’s playground in a public area in South Australia, including when it is enclosed or separated from another area by a fence.
+Smoking and vaping are banned within 10 metres of a children's public playground.

 This includes playgrounds in parks, schools, sporting venues, restaurants, hotels, and businesses.
 It doesn’t include BMX tracks or outdoor exercise equipment, except where exercise equipment is co-located with a children’s playground.